Before you jump in, you may also want to check out our new take on this in the Train-the-Trainer Lesson Plan.

 Part 3: Adult Learning Theory

 Why?
 If trainers want to be able to deliver high-quality learning experiences consistently, then they’ll need a foundation in what works and what doesn’t in how adults learn and process information.
 Here I like to introduce the work of Malcolm Knowles and Jane Vella.
-This is also where I delve into the idea of learning styles.

 Warning: GO DEEP INTO THEORY AT YOUR OWN RISK.
 While adult learning theory may fascinate people in the learning and development field, most others don’t care.
 Any adult learning theory needs to go light on the theory and heavy in the application.
 When I discuss learning styles, I have participants brainstorm how they’d touch on each style in their next presentation.
 When I talk about Knowles’ concept of relevance, I insist that participants give me an elevator speech about why their audience should care about their topic.